saendu/jekyll/_posts/2020-07-26-letsencrypt.md

 And then we simply create our standalone cert like so:
 ```
-sudo certbot certonly --manual -d mysite.sandrofelder.ch --agree-tos --no-bootstrap --manual-public-ip-logging-ok --preferred-challenges http-01
+sudo certbot certonly --manual -d mysite.yourdomain.ch --agree-tos --no-bootstrap --manual-public-ip-logging-ok --preferred-challenges http-01
 ```

-We have to put some info in the prompts and then we get our wanted cert files in the location: `/etc/letsencrypt/live/mysite.sandrofelder.ch/`.
-So we take those files and probably use it in one of our apps.
-In my case I have a kubernetes cluster so I would do something like that: kubectl create secret tls mysite-sandrofelder-ch-tls --cert=fullchain1.pem --key=privkey1.pem And now we gonna use that secret in one of our ingress, like so:
+We have to put some info in the prompts and then we get our wanted cert files in the location: `/etc/letsencrypt/live/mysite.yourdomain.ch/`.
+So, we take those files and probably use it in one of our apps.
+In my case I have a kubernetes cluster so I would do something like that: kubectl create secret tls mysite-yourdomain-ch-tls --cert=fullchain1.pem --key=privkey1.pem And now we gonna use that secret in one of our ingress, like so:
 ```
  apiVersion: networking.k8s.io/v1beta1
  kind: Ingress
  metadata:
-  name: mysite-sandrofelder-ingress
+  name: mysite-yourdomain-ingress
  spec:
   tls:
     - hosts:
-      - mysite.sandrofelder.ch
+      - mysite.yourdomain.ch
-      secretName: mysite-sandrofelder-ch-tls
+      secretName: mysite-yourdomain-ch-tls
   rules:
-  - host: mysite.sandrofelder.ch
+  - host: mysite.yourdomain.ch
     http:
       paths:
       - path: /